jvandenaardweg/coinaly/README.md

 - Easily see how far an open order is from the current market price
 - Better live candlestick chart by [TradingView.com](https://www.tradingview.com/)
 - Live updates all market data.
 No need to refresh yourself
-- Easily browse all available market
+- Easily browse and filter all available markets

 ## Donations
 I'am not affiliated with Bittrex in any way.
 I'm just a [freelance developer](https://www.linkedin.com/in/jvandenaardweg/) using my spare time to create this.
 A donation of any size is very welcome!